 It is always desirable to have a model that can still offer a prediction when only partial information of a company is provided.
 The imputation methodology for CreditModel Financial Institutions utilizes a Nearest Neighbor approach to identify companies with similar characteristics to the company with missing inputs; then we run a regression to estimate the missing input from similar companies with complete financials.
-Once the missing input is estimated, along with non-missing variables, CreditModel Financial activities are missing.
-The imputation model was trained using S&P Capital IQ platform financials, but works well also using SNL platform financials.

-Institutions output is calculated in its normal way for a company.
-Please refer to the White Paper on Imputation for additional details. $^{6}$
+Once the missing input is estimated, along with non-missing variables, CreditModel Financial Institutions output is calculated in its normal way for a company.
+Please refer to the White Paper on Imputation for additional details.

-Integration with other S&P Capital IQ platform Models
+Integration with other S&P Capital IQ Platform Models